quddusyo/Cybersecurity-Tools-for-Automation/PhishingLinkDetector/README.md

 - **VirtualBox**: Ensure VirtualBox is installed and the VM is configured correctly for automated login and analysis.
 - **Firefox**: The browser must be installed in the VM for dynamic URL analysis.
 - **VBoxManage**: VirtualBox must accept command-line VBoxManage commands.
+- **Terminal AutoStart Upon Login**: This can be done by clicking application (on top left) > searching Sessions and Startup > Application AutoStart > add > Name: Terminal, Command: xfce4-terminal > OK (to save changes)

 ## Usage
 Run the script using the following command: